mariabenitocst/exoplanets/README.md

 # Extracting Dark Matter Halo Parameters with Overheated Exoplanets

-This is the code used to derive the results presened in Benito et al. (*in prep,*).
+This is the code used to derive the results presented in Benito et al. (*in prep.*).

 ## Credit